-While in the Training Program apprentices are required to attend 900 hours of classroom related instruction.
-This instruction is setup in the follow manner over the 5 year period.
+While in the Apprenticeship Program, apprentices are required to attend 900 hours of classroom related instruction.
+This instruction is setup in the follow manner over the 6 periods.

 During the apprenticeship, an apprentice will attend school one day a week from 1pm to 7pm, year round.
 While attending school, apprentices will be taught the curriculum set in place by the electrical training Alliance.
 This curriculum consists of the following: